Sachs-Wolfe effect in some anisotropic models: Introduction

 \section{Introduction}

 The task of proving the homogeneity and isotropy of the Universe at large scales is not a simple one.
-It is generally accepted that the Universe is spatially homogeneous as a result of the so called Copernican principle, that is, if we assume that we live in a typical place, and since the isotropy of Cosmic Microwave Background Radiation (CMBR) can be used to prove that the Universe is locally isotropic, then (even though we cannot find a proper homogeneity test), we must conclude that the Universe is spatially homogeneous and isotropic.
-This conclusion reduces drastically the space of solutions of Einstein equations, and the number of possible cosmological models.
+It is generally accepted that the Universe is spatially homogeneous as a result of the so called Copernican principle, that is, the assumption that we live in a typical place.
+Then, a fundamental result follows from this principle that if the CMBR temperature were exactly isotropic about our position, it should be exactly isotropic about every point in spacetime, and the universe would have to be exactly an FLRW model.
+This was proved by Ehlers, Geren and Sachs \cite{EGS}, and known as the EGS theorem.

+As a matter of fact, observations indicate that the temperature of the CMBR is isotropic to a remarkable degree.
+This observation, put together with the Copernican principle, leads to the widespread believe that the Universe can be accurately described by a spatially homogeneous and isotropic model on sufficiently large scales, drastically reducing the space of solutions of Einstein equations, and the number of possible cosmological models.

+However, the EGS theorem is not directly applicable to the real Universe since the CMBR temperature is not exactly isotropic.
+This fact might explain why, despite the high level of isotropy of CMBR temperature, some authors have worked on spatially homogeneous but anisotropic models to analyze whether they might agree with present observations, in particular with those models which could be considered to be close to FLRW.
+Recall that one defines to be `close' to a FLRW model when both parameters